fuglede/linearassignment/README.md

 ## Example

 With the notation above, assume that *X* consists of 3 vertices, and that *Y* consists of 4 vertices.
-Then the function *c* may be described by some `double[3, 4]`, each of whose elements is a pair (*i*, *j*) of elements of *X* and *Y* respectively, in which we use `double.PositiveInfinity` to indicate that a given pair is not connected by an edge.
+Then the function *c* may be described by some `double[3, 4]` (or `int[3, 4]` if all weights are integral), each of whose elements is a pair (*i*, *j*) of elements of *X* and *Y* respectively, in which we use `double.PositiveInfinity` to indicate that a given pair is not connected by an edge.
 Let us assume that such a *c* is given, and let us assume that each vertex in *X* have edges incident with each vertex in *Y*, except for, say, the last vertex in *X* not being connected to the last vertex in *Y*.
 Then the minimum weight matching may be obtained as follows:

 ```cs
 var cost = new[,] {{400, 150, 400, 1}, {400, 450, 600, 2}, {300, 225, 300, double.PositiveInfinity}};